 Rear Adm.
-Dumont is a native of Brunswick, Maine, and was commissioned a 2nd lieutenant in the U.S. Army.
+Michael Dumont is a native of Brunswick, Maine, and was commissioned a 2nd lieutenant in the U.S. Army.
 He served five years on active duty as an Army aviator and paratrooper.
 He held positions as an aviation company executive officer, flight platoon leader in the Middle East, and a Task Force executive officer in Central America.
 Upon leaving the Army, he affiliated with the U.S. Navy Reserve as a naval aviator.

-Initially serving as a division officer with Helicopter Antisubmarine Squadron (Light) 74, Dumont was later assigned to Helicopter Combat Support Special Squadron Four in Norfolk, where he served in a variety of assignments, including executive officer and commanding officer.
+Initially serving as a division officer with Helicopter Antisubmarine Squadron (Light) 74, Dumont was later assigned to Helicopter Combat Support Special Squadron 4 in Norfolk, where he served in a variety of assignments, including executive officer and commanding officer.
 In subsequent assignments he commanded the Navy Reserve unit of USS George Washington (CVN 73); the Navy Detachment at Site-R; the Navy Reserve unit of OPNAV N3/N5; and the Joint Reserve Unit of the U.S. Military Delegation to the NATO Military Committee in Brussels, Belgium.

 Dumont has also served as chief of staff as well as N5/N8 to Commander, U.S. Naval Forces Europe and Africa; chief of staff, Office of the U.S. Defense Representative to Pakistan; special assistant to the Supreme Allied Commander, Europe (SACEUR) and Commander, U.S. European Command; and as the deputy chief of staff for Stability Operations at the International Security Assistance Force Joint Command in Kabul, Afghanistan.
 He has served combat tours in Central America, the Middle East, and Central Asia.